The Evolution of War and the Discovery of Alternatives

 The program will be guided by a participatory approach to learning, with encouragement of diverse perspectives and a high level of student discussion and engagement expected.
 We will read texts and write papers.
 The key learning will take place through active participation and active student theorizing about evolution, war and alternatives to war.

-evolutionary biology, international studies and political science.
+This offering will prepare you for careers and advanced study in: evolutionary biology, international studies and political science.